Search on ascona-locarno.com

 Where can we buy the kit to play?

-The explorers’ kits are on sale at the Ascona-Locarno Tourism Infopoints (Ascona, Locarno, Tenero, Avegno, Brissago and Vira Gambarogno), as well as at the regional Centovalli and Pedemonte Museum in Intragna.
+The explorers’ kits are on sale at the Ascona-Locarno Tourism Infopoints (Ascona, Locarno, Tenero, Avegno, Brissago and Vira Gambarogno), as well as at the regional Centovalli and Pedemonte Museum in Intragna or in our online shop.

 Do I have to follow the chestnut treasure hunts in a particular order?